 On the way to dinner a couple of weeks ago, we were catching up on the day and work activity.
 He mentioned he had to negotiate on project management scope/hours to advance the discussion with the added comment - “Project management always pads their estimates anyway.”
 As you might imagine, that struck a nerve.
 Needless to say, he wasn’t able to get a word in until we got to the restaurant and I had said all my peace on the subject.
 His last comment to me was, “Wow, you should write an article about that.
 I’ll forward it to my clients.” so here it goes.

 Long gone are the days when the project manager’s responsibilities could be limited to organizing meetings, taking action items, and persistently nagging the team for status.
 Project managers have the responsibility to look at the project and its deliverables holistically, and plan strategically on how to get the work done based on customer commitments, deadlines, and resource availability.
 This typically involves managing deliverables and dependencies across organizations, balancing this with how deliverables align with overall timelines and release dates, and defining risk mitigation plans and contingencies.
 All while figuring out how to get a cross-section of not only your organization but also the client organization to meet their commitments in the ever-tightening labor market.
-This involves great finesse, patience, open and honest communication, as well as exceptional planning and organizational skills.
+This is the value of project managers: the task involves great finesse, patience, open and honest communication, as well as exceptional planning and organizational skills.

 If technology projects were easy to do and easy to deliver on, statistics wouldn’t show extremely high failure rates.
 Based on an article from Forbes, an astounding 90% of projects fail to deliver any measurable ROI.